JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 ```@example quickstart
 using GeoStats
-import WGLMakie as Mke
+import CairoMakie as Mke
 ```

 The **GeoStats.jl** package exports the full stack for geospatial data science and geostatistical modeling.
-The **WGLMakie.jl** package is one of the possible visualization backends from the [Makie.jl](https://docs.makie.org/stable) project.
+The **CairoMakie.jl** package is one of the possible visualization backends from the [Makie.jl](https://docs.makie.org/stable) project.